What is kneecap subluxation?

 While you are recovering from your injury you will need to change your sport or activity to one that will not make your condition worse.
 For example, you may need to bicycle instead of run.

-How can I prevent a subluxing kneecap?
+How can I help prevent a subluxing kneecap?

 A subluxing kneecap is best prevented by keeping your thigh muscles strong, especially the group of muscles on the inner side of the thigh.